 Steeping is the process of soaking something in water or another liquid to soften, cleanse, or extract an element.

-In the case of coffee, it is the process of soaking ground coffee in hot water for a few minutes for a hot cup of coffee.
+In the case of coffee, it is the process of soaking ground coffee in hot water for a few minutes to get a hot cup of flavorful brew.

 It is the same process by which you prepare a cup of tea by using tea bags or loose leaves.